Frequently Asked Questions

 The "community" cats in your neighborhood, who don't have their own human guardians, will typically congregate in colonies where they find food.
 Some of the cats may be strays who have got lost and could be returned to their guardians.
 Others may be "feral" cats who have never been socialized to humans and remain fearful of close human contact.

 The best way to help these cats is to establish a properly managed colony by the cats who are not adoptable, and finding homes for those who are adoptable or who have got lost and can be returned to their home.
 Then organize volunteers to provide food and fresh water for the colony on a daily or alternate day schedule.
 The volunteers and the cats will get to know each other.
 The cats will begin to appear as if by magic when they hear the sound of the volunteer's car pull up to deliver food!

-TNR stands for "Trap, Neuter and Return" (some people prefer the term "Release" instead of "Return").
+TNR stands for "Trap, Neuter and Return".
 TNR is a program in which unsocialized and unadoptable cats living our communities are humanely trapped, sterilized so they can't produce more kittens, vaccinated, ear-tipped (to show they have been fixed) and then returned to where they were trapped so that they may continue to live out their lives in peace.

 Take a look at our TNR Basics guide.
 You can borrow humane traps from us for which we require a refundable deposit.
 IMPORTANT: You must make spay/neuter appointments for the cats you want to trap before you attempt to trap them.
 Otherwise you may be stuck with cats in traps and nowhere to take them to be fixed!

 Yes.
 The Cat House on the Kings is a qualified 501(c)(3) tax-exempt charity.
 Our Tax ID is 27-0015288.
 Please note, however, that although donations are tax-exempt, in particular are not tax exempt.